Victorian Seniors Card holders are entitled to a range of benefits on public transport services in Victoria.

-Off-peak free travel vouchers
+Victorian off-peak free travel vouchers

-Victorian Seniors Card holders also receive two off-peak travel vouchers in the mail each year.
+Victorian Seniors Card holders also receive two Victorian off-peak travel vouchers in the mail each year.
 These can be used anywhere in Victoria and can be exchanged for V/Line tickets or a Day Pass.
-Seniors from regional Victoria receive two additional off-peak travel vouchers.
+Seniors from regional Victoria receive two additional Victorian off-peak travel vouchers.

 For more information, see free travel vouchers.